Confusing words in the hospitality industry.

-I have seen many both local and foreign tourists complain how they were conned, the price advertised in the marketing websites is not what they paid upon check-in or even a couple books a twin bed thinking it is a double room.
+I have seen many both local and foreign tourists complain about how they were conned, the price advertised on the marketing websites is not what they paid upon check-in or even a couple books a twin bed thinking it is a double room.

 To make it worse when you check in your dictionary to get a definition of some of these words you become more confused.

 I will divulge and disseminate these words in the simplest language possible.
 Without much ado, let’s delve in and see what hospitality has for us.

 There are several engrossing words while booking a hotel that confuses a lot of tourists and may lead to Miscommunication during booking.

 I BURST in Laughter when I was typing this word.
 It is one of the most misunderstood words in the hospitality industry.

 I used to be a victim too before I joined the industry.
 The phrase used to get into my nerves.

 Meaning: Per Person Sharing simply means, Two people in the same room.
 For example, If YOU get a quote reading $100 Per person Sharing.